bacpop/unitig-caller/README.md

 formats can be specified with `--rtab` and `--pyseer` respectively.

 ### Running Query mode
 Queries existing unitigs in a Bifrost graph.
+This is useful when identical unitig definitions need to be used between populations, for example when using pyseer's prediction mode.

 #### If no pre-built Bifrost graph exists
 ```